 Social commitment and family

 In my spare time, I am involved in church and social institutions.
-I am a mentor of the Deutschlandstiftung Integration, an honorary knight of the Order of St John, a member of the board of trustees of the Ernst Ludwig Kirchner Society and an honorary board member of the Nordakademie Foundation.
+I am a mentor of the Deutschlandstiftung Integration, an honorary knight of the Order of St John, and a member of the board of trustees of the Ernst Ludwig Kirchner Society.
 He is also a reserve officer in the German Armed Forces (Lieutenant Colonel).
 In 2012 I received the White & Case Pro Bono Award and in 2019 the Fulbright Certificate of Excellence.

 I live with my wife and our daughters in Hamburg.